Squintina is an avid gamer and a huge fan of the Final Fantasy franchise.

 You can sell glamour prisms on the Market Board.
 These don't fluctuate quite as much as materials from GC seals.
 That being said, the prices I've seen for glamour prisms (from 200 to 400 Gil) would still put these lower than most GC material prices I've ever seen.
 The main benefit of this option is having to do less market research and fewer listings (as high stacks usually sell without much issue).
 If your glamour prisms are selling for 270 Gil or lower on the Market Board, you might want to consider the next option . . .

 Buying gear to then sell for Gil to an NPC is actually a decent option when it comes to Wolf Marks.
-It's a bit difficult to capture the profit as, unlike with GC, the Gil price changes per item so do be careful what you buy.
+The prices listed fluctuate per item, and are not based on item level.
 In my analysis, I just picked a price—usually one that was more in the middle.

 The priority would be: